HES-XPLAIN/hes-xplain.github.io/docs/team.md

 Jean-Marc Boutay is an HES Assistant at HEPIA-GE and a proficient Machine Learning Engineer.
 He obtained his master's degree in computer science in 2022, focusing his thesis on real-time object detection using deep learning.
-He is currently developing and optimizing cutting-edge algorithms in C++.
+He is currently developing and optimizing cutting-edge algorithms in Python and C++.
+He developed the Fidex[^12] algorithm in collaboration with [Damian Boquete Costa](#damian-boquete-costa).
 He is a serious-minded individual who takes his work very seriously and is always striving for excellence in his projects.
 Jean-Marc is a great team player and is always willing to lend a helping hand to his colleagues whenever needed.